microsoft/BuildTourHack/stories/4/412_OrdersAPI.md

 dotnet publish -c Release
 ```

-Or from Visual Studio, change the configuration to `Release`, right click on the API project, select `Publish`, and choose `Folder` as the destination.
+Or from Visual Studio 2017, change the configuration to `Release`, right click on the API project, select `Publish`, and choose `Folder` as the destination.

 By default, this places your app files in a folder named `/bin/Release/netcoreapp1.1/publish` or `bin/Release/PublishOutput`.
 We'll use this output path in [Step 4.1.4][414] when we build a Docker image for our app.